 The Human Resources and Compensation Committee is responsible for supervising executive compensation policies for us and our Subsidiaries, administering the employee incentive plans, reviewing officers' salaries, approving significant changes in executive employee benefits and recommending to the board such other forms of remuneration as it deems appropriate.
 In accordance with the listing requirements of the New York Stock Exchange applicable to domestic listed companies and applicable Canadian securities laws, our Board of Directors has affirmatively determined that our Human Resources and Compensation Committee is composed solely of independent directors.
-Our Board of Directors has adopted a written charter for the Human Resources and Compensation Committee that is available on our website at www.nacg.ca.
-The Human Resources and Compensation Committee is currently composed of Messrs.
-Thornton, Oehmig, and Pinney, with Mr. Thornton serving as Chairman.
-None of the members of the Human Resources and Compensation Committee is or has been one of our officers or employees, and none of our executive officers served during fiscal 2016 on a board of directors of another entity which has employed any of the members of the Human Resources and Compensation Committee.
+Our Board of Directors has adopted a written charter for the Human Resources and Compensation Committee is currently composed of Messrs, Stan, Oehmig, Pinney and Thornton, with Mr. Stan serving as Chairman.
+None of the members of the Human Resources and Compensation Committee is or has been one of our officers or employees, and none of our executive officers served during fiscal 2017 on a board of directors of another entity which has employed any of the members of the Human Resources and Compensation Committee.